Danforth corner-lot detached with separate-entrance suite potential at $880,000

 - Hardwood floors and high ceilings

-- Oversized primary bedroom overlooking the backyard
+- Oversized primary bedroom overlooking rear yard

-- Private deck and mature garden
+- Private deck, mature garden, carport

 Original MLS description